Indirect Query Bayesian Optimization with Integrated Feedback: Methods

 \subsection{Conditional Max-value Entropy Search}

-Standard policies, such as GPUCB, PI or EI, optimize an expression which involves the posterior mean and variance of the target function $f$ to obtain the next query in $\mathcal X$.
+Standard BO policies, such as GPUCB, PI or EI, optimize an expression which involves the posterior mean and variance of the target function $f$ to obtain the next query in $\mathcal X$.
 This is not applicable to IQBO since the queries reside in a different domain $\mathcal A$.
 Nor is it appropriate to apply these policies to the posterior of $g$, as that is not the function of interest.
-Thus, we turn our attention to entropy-search policy.
+Thus, we turn our attention to the entropy-search type of policies.

 We develop a new policy, called Conditional Max-value Entropy Search (CMES) applicable to IQBO, which follows a strategy similar to Max-value Entropy Search (MES) \citep{wang2017MES}.
-At iteration $t$, CMES maximizes the mutual information
+At iteration $t$, CMES maximizes the mutual information between the noisy observation $z$ and $f_\ast = f(x_\ast)$ conditionally on the query $a$ and on the available datas $\mathcal{D}^{t-1}$ as defined in Eq. (\ref{equ: DMES}).
+In other words, CMES queries $a \in \mathcal{A}$ that provides the maximum information gain about the $f_\ast$,